Ideas + Advice

 Length Shown: 84" panel on 40 x 70 in. window | Falls: 4 inches below sill

-The right fabric helps set the mood of any room.
-Lighter blends feel casual and filter light while denser fabrics feel more formal and provide more privacy.
+The right fabric helps set the style and determines the amount of light and privacy.
+Lighter weaves feel more casual and filter the light, while plusher fabrics read more formal and provide more privacy.

-Light Filter Level: Lets in lots of light
+Light Filter Level: Lets in a fair amount of light

 Why We Love It: Casual and easy to clean, cotton panels keep rooms feeling bright + airy.